mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 ---

 ### Solution 2: Partial Weight Class (A separate "Lightweight" Category)
-*(As proposed by Daniel Dimov – adding at least one "Lightweight" category (e.g., <95kg AUW) to competitions as a first step to improve inclusivity without eliminating the single overall champion.
+*(As proposed by Daniel Dimov – adding at least one "Lightweight" category (e.g., <95kg takeoff weight) to competitions as a first step to improve inclusivity without eliminating the single overall champion.
 Pilots in this class would compete for both a "Lightweight" title and the traditional "Overall" title, preserving a single overall champion.)*

 **16. How familiar are you with the "Partial Weight Class" proposal?**
 - [ ] Not familiar